Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Electricity Market Design

 \section{Carbon-Electricity Market Design}

 With a substantial portion of the world's carbon emissions originating from power systems operating within liberalized electricity markets, any of the proposed solutions to achieve net zero emissions necessitates significant decarbonization of the electricity sector.
-It is becoming increasingly evident that the electricity market plays a crucial role in mitigating carbon emissions.
 Incorporating carbon-related components into the formation of electricity prices can account for the externality of carbon emissions and create economic incentives for both suppliers and consumers to pursue low-carbon products and services.
-This transforms the existing electricity markets into \emph{carbon-electricity markets} and leads to the problem of carbon pricing.
+This transforms the existing electricity markets into \emph{carbon-electricity markets} and leads to the subject of carbon pricing.
 However, the market price formation is complex and requires a broad perspective that accounts for the essential roles of competition and regulation based on sound welfare economics principles.
 The basic principles for market price formation include: \begin{itemize} \item [1)] \emph{Efficient Allocation}.
 Price signals reflect the marginal trade-off between the costs and benefits of resources and form a necessary condition for efficient allocation and attaining the maximum social gains. \item [2)] \emph{Self-Revelation}.
 It pertains to an incentive-compatible condition where every agent's optimal strategy is to act truthfully, thereby attaining the most favorable outcome by disclosing their true costs and preferences, which subsequently impact market inputs through bidding behavior. \item [3)] \emph{Voluntary Participation}.
-It warrants the freedom to make individually preferred choices, which, in turn, influences the market incentives for entry or following the system dispatch. \item [4)] \emph{Revenue Sufficiency}.
+It warrants the freedom to make individually preferred choices, which also influences the market incentives for entry or following the system dispatch. \item [4)] \emph{Revenue Sufficiency}.
 This refers to the requirement that market revenue needs to provide sufficient compensation to cover the costs of entering and staying in the market. \end{itemize}